GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 to read *stdin* unless you type the filename(s) on the command line without the above hyphens.
 (If the program sees a hyphen, it reads the next character as an instruction; if an argument begins without a hyphen, it tries to open this argument as a filename).
 This feature allows you to connect programs with pipes if you like.
+To give numerous input files you can either list them all (file1.txt file2.txt ...), use UNIX wild cards (file*.txt), or make a simple *listfile* with the names of all your datafiles (one per line) and then use the special =*filelist* mechanism to specify the input files to a module.
+This allows GMT modules to obtain the input file names from *filelist*.
-If your input is ASCII and has one or more header records that do not begin with #, you must use the **-h** option (see Section `Header data records: The -h option`_).
+If your input is
+ASCII and has one or more header records that do not begin with #, you must use the **-h** option (see Section `Header data records: The -h option`_).
 ASCII files may in many cases also contain segment-headers